basho/basho_docs/source/languages/en/riak/dev/using/libraries.md

 ### Protocol Buffers

-**Note** The PHP client does not support Protocol Buffers and is thus excluded from this matrix.
+**Note**: The PHP client does not support Protocol Buffers and is thus excluded from this matrix.

 | Bucket Operations                    | Erlang (riakc) | Java | Python  | Ruby |